Meet The Faculty

 Laura A. Pace, MD, PhD, FACG

-Laura A. Pace, MD, PhD, FACG is a physician-scientist at Stanford University specializing in neuroimmunogastroenterology with a focus on the diagnosis and care of people suffering from complex multisystem disorders involving the neuroimmune axis.
 Dr. Pace is board certified in Internal Medicine and Gastroenterology through the American Board of Internal Medicine, and Autonomic Disorders through the United Council for Neurologic Subspecialties.
 Additionally, she has formalized clinical training in Neurogastroenterology and Medical Genetics, and a PhD in Neuroscience.
-She is a former NIH Building Interdisciplinary Careers in Women’s Health (NIH BIRCWH) Scholar and has published over 120 peer reviewed scientific articles.
+She has been part of the NIH Undiagnosed Diseases Network and is a former NIH Building Interdisciplinary Careers in Women’s Health (BIRCWH) Scholar.
+To date she has published

 Nathaniel Robbins, MD